AngelProtocolFinance/ap-documentation/src/functional/getting-started/creating-your-ast.md

 ## Step 5: Maturity

 If you’d like to set a maturity date/action for your AST, you may do so here.
 This is useful for any situation where you would like to release access of funds to specific beneficiaries at a specific time, such as when setting up trusts.
-It can also be used as a recovery failsafe by setting up a separate recovery wallet as the beneficiary at a future date.
+It can also be used as a recovery fail-safe by setting up a separate recovery wallet as the beneficiary at a future date.

 ![maturity](../../assets/screenshots/maturity-ast.png "maturity AST Launchpad")